51Degrees/documentation/src/features/clientsideevidence.md

 @flowelements in the @Pipeline into a single block of JavaScript code.
 This will then be returned to the caller as the response.

-Additionally, this service implements a caching mechanism so the resulting JavaScript will not need to be regenerated if successive requests contain the same evidence values.
+Additionally, this service implements a caching mechanism, so the resulting JavaScript will not need to be regenerated if successive requests contain the same evidence values.
 @endsnippet